Annapurna Base Camp - 9 Days

 This trek reaches high altitudes near the world’s tallest peaks, so your body needs plenty of carbohydrates, proteins, and other nutrients.
 While food options may be limited, we will ensure you have enough healthy and tasty meals throughout the trek.
 This package includes three standard meals throughout the trek.

 The menu primarily includes traditional Nepali, Asian, and Western dishes on the trek.
 We highly recommend sticking to healthy and hydrating options like fresh vegetables, green tea, hot lemon, ginger tea, and garlic soup.
-For a hearty and energizing meal, try the local favorite, Dal Bhat Tarkari (lentil soup, rice, and vegetable curry).
+For a hearty and energizing meal, try the local favourite, Dal Bhat Tarkari (lentil soup, rice, and vegetable curry).
 The package does not include personal expenses such as alcoholic drinks, tea, coffee, cold drinks, or snacks at tea houses or cafes.

 Baggage